-Free Fremantle CAT bus: The orange CAT buses that call at Victoria Quay are fully accessible, with vehicle-kneeling action at the kerbside, a driver-activated ramp and low-floor design for disabled access.
+Free Fremantle CAT bus: The orange CAT buses that call near Victoria Quay are fully accessible, with vehicle-kneeling action at the kerbside, a driver-activated ramp and low-floor design for disabled access.

 Explore what's on at Victoria Quay and start planning your visit by 'starring' the attractions, events, walks or anything else that interests you.See what's on